CryptoManufaktur-io/vouchdirk-docker/README.md

 ## Acknowledgements

-Huge THANK YOU to Jeff Schroeder at Jump Crypto for generously sharing his knowledge of this setup, and to Jim McDonald at attestant.io for creating these tools in the first place, and always having patience and time to troubleshoot.
+Huge THANK YOU to Jeff Schroeder at Jump Crypto for generously sharing his knowledge of this setup, and to Jim McDonald at attestant.io for creating these tools in the first place, and always having patience and time for explanations.

 ## Resources